$K_0^\ast(1430)$ Twist-2 Distribution Amplitude and $B_s,D_s \to K_0^\ast(1430)$ Transition Form Factors: THEORETICAL FRAMEWORK

 The $K_0^\ast(1430)$ leading-twist DA, ${\phi _{2;K_0^\ast}}(x,\mu)$, describes the momentum fraction distribution of partons in $K_0^\ast(1430)$ meson for the lowest Fock state.
 The ${\phi _{2;K_0^\ast}}(x,\mu)$ is a universal nonperturbative objects, and which should be studied with nonperturbative QCD.
 However, we usually can only use the method of combining nonperturbative QCD and phenomenological model to study ${\phi _{2;K_0^\ast}}(x,\mu)$ due to the difficulty of nonperturbative QCD.
 In Sec.~\ref{Sec:IIA}, we have calculated the $n$th $\xi$-moment with nonperturbative QCDSR method.
 In this subsection, we will construct a LCHO model to describe the overall behavior of ${\phi _{2;K_0^\ast}}(x,\mu)$ based on BHL prescription~\cite{BHL}.

 The starting point of BHL prescription is the assumption that there is a connection between the equal-times wave function (WF) in the rest frame and the light-cone WF.
 Through this assumption, one can map the approximate bound state solution in the quark model for meson in the rest frame to the light-cone frame by equating the off-shell propagator in the two frames, thus obtaining the LCHO model of the meson WFs~\cite{Huang:1994dy}.
-So far, LCHO has been widely used in the study of various meson WFs or DAs and has been continuously improved~\cite{Zhong:2014jla, Zhong:2021epq, Zhong:2022ecl, Hu:2021lkl, Huang:1994dy, Cao:1997hw, Huang:2004fn, Wu:2005kq, Huang:2006wt, Wu:2011gf, Wu:2012kw, Huang:2013gra, Huang:2013yya, Zhong:2014fma, Zhong:2015nxa, Zhong:2016kuv, Zhang:2017rwz, Zhong:2018exo, Zhang:2021wnv}.
+The LCHO model has good end point behavior, which is helpful to suppress the end point singularity in certain processes, so as to obtain more reliable theoretical predictions.
+So far, LCHO model has been widely used in the study of various meson WFs or DAs and has been continuously improved~\cite{Zhong:2014jla, Zhong:2021epq, Zhong:2022ecl, Hu:2021lkl, Huang:1994dy, Cao:1997hw, Huang:2004fn, Wu:2005kq, Huang:2006wt, Wu:2011gf, Wu:2012kw, Huang:2013gra, Huang:2013yya, Zhong:2014fma, Zhong:2015nxa, Zhong:2016kuv, Zhang:2017rwz, Zhong:2018exo, Zhang:2021wnv}.
 Formally, the WF of $K_0^\ast(1430)$ leading-twist DA can be expressed as

 where $\mathbf{k}_\perp$ is the transverse momentum, $\chi_{2;K_0^\ast}(x, \mathbf{k}_\perp)$ stands for the spin-space WF coming from the Wigner-Melosh rotation.
 As a scalar meson, the spin WF of $K_0^\ast(1430)$ should be~\cite{Zhong:2022ecl}